NotShrey/Customer-Churn/README.md

   * Fit into Algorithm (ML Algorithm)
   * Hyper Parameter Tunning (RandomSearchCV)
   * Dump model (Pickle)
-  * Creating Web Application using Flask
-  * Deployed in Web using heroku platform
 #### Packages Used:
 This project requires **Python** and the following packages are in below:
   * [Numpy](https://numpy.org/)